 kusk generate

-The generate command accepts your OpenAPI or Overlays definition as input, either as a local file or a URL pointing to your file and generates a Kusk Gateway compatible API resource that you can apply directly into your cluster.
-Use this command to automate API deployment workflows from an existing OpenAPI definition.
+command accepts your OpenAPI or Overlays definition as input, either as a local file or a URL pointing to your file

-Configuration of the API resource is done via the x-kusk extension.
+Configuration of the API resource is done via the x-kusk

-If the OpenAPI definition doesn't have a top-level x-kusk property set, it will add them for you and set the upstream service, namespace and port to the flag values passed, respectively, and set the rest of the settings to defaults.
-This is enough to get you started.
+the upstream service, namespace and port to the flag values passed, respectively, and set the rest of the settings to defaults.

-If the x-kusk extension is already present, it will override the upstream service, namespace and port to the flag values passed, respectively, and leave the rest of the settings as they are.
+extension is already present, it will override the upstream service, namespace and port to the flag values passed, respectively,

 You must specify the name of the EnvoyFleet you wish to use to expose your API.
 Kusk Gateway could be managing more than one.
-In the future, we will add a default EnvoyFleet which Kusk Gateway will use when none is specified. i.e., kusk-gateway-envoy-fleet.

-If you do not specify the EnvoyFleet namespace, it will default to kusk-system.
+If you do not specify the EnvoyFleet namespace, it will default to kusk-system

 Usage